LibraryOfCongress/fetch-inventory_service/README.md

 ```
 ./helper.sh build
 ```
-This will build a local pod, add necessary containers to the pod, and finally Podman will launch the Pod from a local kubelet with local environment variables seeded from a base64 encoded secrets kubelet.
 Simply calling the command again will take care of tear down and rebuild.

-The application should now be running on your localhost at http://127.0.0.1:8002/
+The application should now be running on your localhost at http://127.0.0.1:8001/

 Under the hood, the image takes the necessary steps to generate the API's package requirements from the pyproject.toml and poetry lock files.

+# Project

+## Settings

+Environment variables should be set through the environment.
+The [Pydantic settings](https://docs.pydantic.dev/latest/usage/pydantic_settings/) system is used to set default values for expected `.env` keys.
+The application will automatically override these if matching keys are found in the environment.

+## Containerization

+The Python Slim image is used as a base for the container.
+This image itself is based on Debian:Buster, thus any need to interact with the container system should refer to Debian documentation.